 How to cite this article:

 Muhammad Kazim, Rukhsana Perveen, Abid Zaidi, Rafiq Hussain, Nadia Fatima, Sherzad Ali.
 Biodiversity of spiders (Arachnida: Araneae) fauna of Gilgit Baltistan Pakistan.
-International Journal of Fauna and Biological Studies.
-2015; 2(4): 77-79.
+Int J Fauna Biol Stud 2015;2(4):77-79.